MongoHQ/orphanage/README.md

 #### `close`

 Close is emitted when the orphanage is done shutting down and has cleaned up resources.
-Listen for this after calling `abandon.`
+Listen for this after calling `abandon()`.